Smoo Cave: Physical description

 Outer chamber of Smoo Cave.
 The main entrance is to the right; the covered walkway leads to the second (inner) cave that has the waterfall.

 The Smoo burn drops into the cave through a sink hole.

 The cave is unique within the UK in that the first chamber has been formed by the action of the sea, whereas the inner chambers are freshwater passages, formed from rainwater dissolving the carbonate dolomites.
 Partway through the cave the waters of Allt Smoo also drop in as a 20 m high waterfall.
 This is mainly due to the nearby dolomite–quartzite geological boundary where the Allt Smoo stream crosses the impermeable quartzites and sinks on meeting the permeable dolomites.

-The cave can be thought of as two caves formed by different mechanisms that have joined together over time.
+The cave can be thought of as two caves formed by different mechanisms that have joined over time.
 The cave is composed of three main sections: a large sea cave entrance chamber, a waterfall chamber and a short freshwater passage which leads to a terminal sump chamber with some flowstone formations at the rear.

 The cave entrance and main chamber have been considerably enlarged by sea action to approximately 40 m wide and 15 m high, the largest sea cave entrance in Britain.
 The entrance is located at the end of a 600 m long tidal gorge (Geodha Smoo) which was once part of the cave, now collapsed.
 Several remnant pillars can be seen along the eastern side of the Geodh along with a large section of the previous roof which has been partly buried by the grassy slope (normally covered by rocks spelling out the names of visitors to the cave).
 The sea rarely enters the sea cave nowadays (only during spring tides) as the area has undergone isostatic uplift.

 The present-day cave is 83 m long up to the terminal sump at the rear of the third chamber/passage.
 The cave travels further, however, as an active stream of notable size resurges here at all times.
 Previous dye-testing has linked an underwater passage to an initial sink point in the Allt Smoo stream about 100 m upstream from the main waterfall, implying that the cave system is at least twice as long as once thought.

 Cave divers from the Grampian Speleological Group have dived this sump for a distance of about 40 m, although large volumes of silt and peat in the water have prevented further exploration.
 It is worth noting that the main waterfall is often dry and will only become active once this upstream sink overflows.